 Most credit card issuers conduct a hard inquiry during the application process.
-This credit check gives creditors a better understanding of your credit history and debt management skills.
+This credit check gives business credit card issuers a better understanding of your credit history and debt management skills.
 Unfortunately, some small business owners do not have credit.
 Is it still possible for these startup founders to get business credit cards?
 We will discuss some factors to consider and how startup founders can obtain financing.

 What is Considered a Startup Business for Lenders?

 Startups have various definitions, depending on who you ask.
 Some people will mention pre-revenue companies, while others will say startups are unicorn companies that need cash.
-Startups are relatively new businesses seeking to validate their business models.
+Startups are relatively new businesses seeking to validate their business models and scale their operations.
 Some are profitable, while others require startup funding to stay alive.

 Startups are riskier for lenders since approximately 80% of them fail.
 Most small business lenders and financial institutions have stricter guidelines for startups to mitigate risk.
 Having a good credit score will increase your odds of qualifying for a loan, and a business credit card can help with that objective.

 Is It Possible for Startup Businesses to Get Credit Cards with No Credit?